 7. Le Nid Savoureux Authentic Chinese

 While we’re on the topic of Asian food, we can’t forget our amazing meal at Le Nid Savoureaux.
 This was the BEST authentic Chinese food we’ve had in Belgium.
 It was spicy, fresh, and packed with flavour.
 The best part was we had mountains of food for under €20 each.
 It was a steal!
+For the money, this is easily the best cheap Chinese restaurant in Brussels.

 Le Nid Savoureux